AntiqueSounds/Tandem-Badge/README.md

 Power switch is at the bottom (reset button).
 On to the left, off to the right.
 At boot (turn on) the names and information are loaded from memory (above).
-The display is refresh to a baseline name tag.
+The display is refreshed to a baseline name tag.
 After display is refreshed the LEDs are reset and the switches are processed.

 ### Switch usage: